khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 1. **Actions** (optional): Buttons used to provide explicit action(s) the user can take to either remedy the alert or continue with a task.

 ## Guidelines

+### When to use

+- Advise the user that they should be aware of, or address something related to their current context.
+- Reaffirm to the user that a prior action, likely in a different location or context, has been successful.
+- Educate the user about new or unused feature, or information related to their current context.
+- In combination with form validation to help users remedy errors.
+See the [accessibility](#accessibility) section for more.

+### When not to use

+- If you need to deliver an instance level message from an admin to all users, use a [broadcast message](/components/broadcast-message) instead.
+- If you are immediately confirming a user's action while they remain in the same view, use a [toast](/components/toast) instead.

 ### Variants